Jump to:

 At different disease stages

 Treatment should be tailored to a patient’s needs and desired activities.
 Modifiable risks factors should be addressed including obesity, smoking cessation, and diabetes control.
 The initial focus is primarily on symptomatic relief.
 Acute exacerbations can be managed by activity modification to the involved extremity.
-A forearm counter-force brace or a wrist extension splint can sometimes be utilized, though studies have shown no differences between these and placebo braces.11, 28,29
+A forearm counter-force brace or a wrist extension splint can sometimes be utilized, though studies have shown no differences between these and placebo braces.11,28,29

 After successful pain control, physical therapy should be initiated.
 This often begins with passive stretching of the wrist extensors, followed by progressive resistance training.
 Strengthening is initially done with isometric exercise, later advancing to concentric and eccentric exercises.35,36 There is reliable evidence to support that eccentric wrist extension exercises are effective.36

 Patients with refractory symptoms of LE, despite conservative measures, can be considered for ultrasound-guided interventions and orthobiologic treatments.
-Current options include ultrasound-guided tenotomy, percutaneous ultrasonic tenotomy, prolotherapy, platelet rich plasma (PRP), and mesenchymal stem cells (MSCs).
-Of these, limited literature suggests that PRP and percutaneous ultrasonic tenotomy can provide significant long-term benefits when compared to conservative therapy.37,38
+Current options include ultrasound-guided tenotomy, percutaneous ultrasonic tenotomy, prolotherapy, platelet rich plasma (PRP), and mesenchymal stem cells (MSCs).38 Recent literature suggests that PRP and percutaneous ultrasonic tenotomy can provide significant long-term benefits when compared to conservative therapy and other injections, with decreased complication rates (mainly being temporary pain after injection) with leukocyte-poor PRP as compared to leukocyte-rich PRP.37 A recent pilot study performed injections of adipose-derived stromal cells (ASCs) and noted significant clinical improvement and structural repair on MRI.43 Surgery can be considered for patients with persistent pain and disability that have not responded to appropriate nonoperative management after 6 to 12 months.
+The available surgical options include open, arthroscopic, and percutaneous approaches; there have not been significant differences in recovery shown between these options.18

 Coordination of care